 Once you are accepted into a cohort, your place in the program will only be reserved once we have received your deposit.
-Deposits can be paid by credit card, and we are able to accept cheques, wire transfers, bank drafts, or cash for the remainder of your tuition.
+Deposits can be paid by credit card, and we are able to accept wire transfers for the remainder of your tuition.
 Your tuition is due 2 weeks before your start date.

 6-10 weeks before your intended start date.

 For bootcamp, we recommend you apply 6-10 weeks before your desired start date as our cohorts start on a rolling basis.
 The more time you have for prep and stretch goals, the better!

 The mandatory 70hr prep modules must be completed at least one week before the start of on-site Bootcamp.

 What I love about being a dev, is not just the problem solving aspect and feature creation/development, but the culture and community is such a great fit for me.
 It's something that's made me realize that this my career path.
 This is what I'm going to do for the rest of my life.